Henry Cavill's Net Worth: The 'Man Of Steel' Actor's Career, Brand Deals, Cars And More

 “Ughhhhh.
 I love this bike!!
 The folks at Ducati let me borrow it to try it out and it has definitely placed as my new #1!
 Thank you Ducati,” he wrote on Instagram, posing on a Ducati Panigale V4S.

 The bike is a variant of the Ducati Panigale V4 line, which went into production in 2018.
-Priced at somewhere around USD 35,000, a new S variant has an approximate top speed of 299 km/h on a 1103cc 90-degree V4 Desmo engine.’
+Priced at somewhere around USD 35,000 (INR 29 lakh), a new S variant has an approximate top speed of 299 km/h on a 1103cc 90-degree V4 Desmo engine.

 Tom Holland’s Net Worth: His Income, Brand Deals And Fancy Assets